Kristina01111000/WordPressTheme/README.md

-	-> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body
+	-> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings

 To do: